 The crochet primrose stitch is a relatively easy stitch to learn and perfect for beginners!
 It creates an interesting shell look and makes any project a little more appealing to the eye.
 It looks great in most any crochet project and looks even more amazing when used to make a blanket.
 Have fun using this primrose stitch pattern to create! 🙂

 I decided to do my tutorial with worsted weight yarn from Hobby Lobby and a size J crochet hook, but you can easily use any yarn weight and the corresponding hook size for the same results.
 I would recommend Lion Brand Vanna’s Choice or Red Heart Super Savers as good substitutes.
 Either one is a great alternative to mimic the results of this stitch as shown.

 Enough chatting… Are you ready to learn this fun stitch?
-Scroll on down to find the full, FREE tutorial with pictures!
+Scroll on down to find the full, FREE primrose stitch pattern with pictures!

 PRIMROSE STITCH CROCHET PATTERN